pirategaspard/cftag2cfscript/README.md

 Make sure to search your converted code for "UNABLE TO PARSE" and "TODO". cftag2cfscript will insert these comments in problem areas.
 </li>
 </ul>

+It may be that a tag in your code is not supported yet by cftag2cfscript and so it may give you XML errors.
+Check the list below to see what tags are supported.
+If its not there, or its there but implemented badly, submit a fix!

 <h3>Known Issues</h3>
 cftag2cfscript is far from complete.
 You can help this project by contributing code and bug fixes.